Many marketing experts like to work on SEO and PPC in separate silos.

 Now that you know the benefits of a combined PPC-SEO mix, it’s natural to ask how you can incorporate them in a hybrid approach to give you the best results.
 Although it might be a little unusual to combine the two campaigns, with the vastly different techniques PPC and SEO link building strategies entail, there is some common ground to work on between both of them.

 PPC generally involves number-crunching and analytics, while SEO is more geared towards subjective content, especially for on-page SEO.
-However, there are ways to blend the technical aspects with the creative ones and come up with a mix that’s unique to the marketing needs of your business.
+However, there are ways to blend the technical aspects with the creative ones and come up with a mix that’s unique to the search engine marketing needs of your business.

 However, PPC writers depend on content writers for their ad copies, and due to this overlap, the communication between SEO and PPC teams can be fluid.